-Only one case being argued next week at the Federal Circuit attracted an amicus brief, Amgen Inc. v.
-Watson Laboratories, Inc. In this case, Amgen, a patent owner, asks the Federal Circuit to force a district court to vacate its judgment of non-infringement in favor of a consent judgment of infringement.
+Another case being argued next week at the Federal Circuit that attracted amicus briefs is Omni Medsci, Inc. v.
+Apple Inc. In this patent case, the Federal Circuit granted Apple’s motion for an interlocutory appeal to review two different district courts’ holdings with respect to an alleged standing problem.
 This is our argument preview.

 This week we are previewing three cases on the Federal Circuit’s oral argument schedule next week that attracted amicus briefs.
 Today we highlight a tax case, National Association of Manufacturers v.
 Department of the Treasury.
 In this case, the Department of the Treasury appeals a decision by the U.S. Court of International Trade holding that regulations promulgated by the Treasury to curtail “double drawback” (two tax refunds for the same exported merchandise) are invalid.
 This is our argument preview.

 Next week, in an en banc session of the court, the Federal Circuit will hear arguments in Arellano v.
 Wilkie.
 In this veterans case, the court will consider the availability of equitable tolling in the context of disability benefits based on applications filed within one year from the date of the veteran’s discharge or release.
 In particular, the court will consider three related questions: (1) whether a presumption in favor of equitable tolling applies to 38 U.S.C. § 5110(b)(1), which relates to disability benefits; (2) if a presumption did apply, whether it would be rebutted by evidence that Congress did not intend an implicit exception for equitable tolling to be read into 38 U.S.C. § 5110; and (3) if the court were to hold that a presumption applies to section 5110(b)(1), whether that holding would result in the application of the same presumption to other provisions of 38 U.S.C. § 5110.
 This is our argument preview.